LennyMcLennington/Farm-Merge-Valley-Cheat/README.md

 </details>

-8. Resume script execution by pressing F8, or by pressing **Ctrl+Shift+P** and typing "Resume script execution" then pressing enter.
+6. Resume script execution by pressing F8, or by pressing **Ctrl+Shift+P** and typing "Resume script execution" then pressing enter.
-9. After you've resumed script execution, the debugger should break again.
-This time it will be on the breakpoint that you previously set in step **4**.
-Now, copy the code below and paste it into the console:
+7. After you've resumed script execution, the debugger should break again.
+This time it will be on the breakpoint that you previously set in step **3**.
+Now, copy the code below and paste it into the console, then press enter:

 <details>